forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 ## How to publish my scoped application to an update set

-## How to publish my scopted application to the ServiceNow Store
+## How to publish my scoped application to the ServiceNow&reg; Share

-## Other areas to expand the Testing Scripts Scopped Application.
+## Other areas to expand the Testing Scripts Scoped Application.